oatlog/oatlog/doc/report/main.typ

 Oatlog supports two modes: strict and relaxed.
 Oatlog's strict mode is step-by-step equivalent to egglog modulo e-class renaming, providing essentially identical output guarantees as egglog's nondeterministic mode.
-Oatlog's relaxed mode guarantees only that the post-saturation e-graph is identical to renaming, allowing Oatlog to derive invariant permutations that eliminates duplicate work while at the same time allowing rules to run earlier and therefore reach saturation in fewer steps.
+Oatlog's relaxed mode guarantees only that the post-saturation e-graph is identical to renaming, allowing Oatlog to derive invariant permutations that eliminate duplicate work while at the same time allowing rules to run earlier and therefore reach saturation in fewer steps.